ow2-proactive/connector-matlab-scilab/README.txt

     - Open Scilab and install JIMS (Java Interaction Mechanism in Scilab) from ATOMS.

     - build the ProActive Scilab toolbox located on matlab_scilab_connector/scilab/PAScheduler, e.g. :
-        cd matlab_scilab_connector/scilab/PAScheduler
+        cd scilab_connector/toolbox
         exec builder.sce

-    - load the toolbox into the Scilab environment exec loader
+    - load the toolbox into the Scilab environment (at each Scilab restart only the exec loader.sce command will be necessary) exec loader.sce

     - Connect to the scheduler by using the function PAconnect, e.g.: